 Outreach is the process of reaching out to the likely minded websites and authors with the intent to let them know about your content.
 If you had a thought it looks a lot like spamming, you’re not that wrong – if done incorrectly, your outreach letters will be considered spam and sent to the bin without being opened.

 - Research your community for reliable authors, bloggers and influencers that post similar content;

 - Find their email addresses or other forms of contact;

 - Send them a personalized (not a standard script) letter, where you show your appreciation for this content and offer yours as an addition to theirs.
 Here’s an example of such letter:

 2. Broken links

 Broken links lead to the webpages that are no longer available and give you an error when you click on them.
 There’s no need to say how bad broken links are for a website, especially an authoritative one.
-One way to get rid of a broken links for content owner is to delete it from the page entirely, together with the information it used to contain; yet it will make the article less informative.
-Or content owner can change the link for a new one with the similar content.
+One way to get rid of broken links for content owner is to delete it from the page entirely, together with the information it used to contain; yet it will make the article less informative.
+Or content owner can change the link for a new one with similar content.
 This is where you enter.